alexloney/kali_setup/README.md

 ```

 ## Passwordless sudo
-Add the following to the sudoers file with `sudo visudo` to enable passwordless sudo
+Add the following to the END of the sudoers file.
+Use `sudo visudo` to begin editing
 ```
 kali    ALL=(ALL) NOPASSWD: ALL
 ```